-Discipline will be imposed by the Operative Vice President in consultation with the Director of Human Resources or the Title IX Coordinator if there is a violation of this Policy.
-In the event that the Operative Vice President is the respondent in the case, the President of the College will consult with the Director of Human Resources or the Title IX Coordinator if there is a violation of this Policy.
+Discipline will be imposed by the Operative Vice President in consultation with the Director of Human Resources or the Civil Rights & Title IX Coordinator if there is a violation of the Sexual and Interpersonal Misconduct Policy.
+In the event that the Operative Vice President is the respondent in the case, the President of the College will consult with the Director of Human Resources or the Civil Rights & Title IX Coordinator if there is a violation of the Sexual and Interpersonal Misconduct Policy.
 The Operative Vice President has the discretion to implement a variety of disciplinary actions.
-If the decision-maker has found that the respondent sexually assaulted the complainant in violation of this Policy, it is expected that the Operative Vice President will terminate the respondent's employment (absent extenuating circumstances).
-The Title IX Coordinator will notify the parties of the disciplinary actions within five (5) business days of receipt of the Operative Vice President's Decision.
+If the decision-maker has found that the respondent sexually assaulted the complainant in violation of the Sexual and Interpersonal Misconduct Policy, it is expected that the Operative Vice President will terminate the respondent's employment (absent extenuating circumstances).
+The Civil Rights & Title IX Coordinator will notify the parties of the disciplinary actions within five (5) business days of receipt of the Operative Vice President's Decision.
 For cases involving allegations of Title IX Sexual Harassment, the determination regarding sanctions will be included in the Hearing Officer's written determination.

 Any one or more of the disciplinary actions listed here may be imposed on a respondent who is found responsible for a violation of the College's antidiscrimination policies.
-Disciplinary actions not listed here may be imposed in consultation with the Title IX Coordinator.
+Disciplinary actions not listed here may be imposed in consultation with the Civil Rights & Title IX Coordinator.
 Disciplinary actions are assessed in response to the specific violation(s) and any prior discipline of the respondent.

-Possible Disciplinary actions include, but are not limited to:
+Possible Disciplinary actions include: